Badgerati/Pode/docs/Tutorials/Routes/Cookies.md

 # Cookies

-You can create, remove or extend cookies on web requests/responses by using the [`cookie`](../../../Functions/Responses/Cookie) function.
+You can create, remove or extend cookies on web requests/responses by using the [`cookie`](../../../Functions/Responses/Cookie) function; with extra support for caching secret keys, and setting a global secret that can be reused.

 ## Usage